josue130/ShoeStore/README.md

 These APIs are consumed by a **MVC project** through an **API Gateway** implemented with **Ocelot**.

+## Users
+The system supports two types of users:

+- Admin Users: Can create, update, and delete products.
+- Regular Users: Can view products and manage the shopping cart.

 ## Prerequisites
 Make sure you have the following installed: